 Additionally, prudent utility management requires the District to maintain adequate reserves in order to fund facility replacement needs, as well as to accommodate natural disasters, spikes in energy costs, and reduced revenue due to droughts.
 Portions of the District's infrastructure are over 50 years old and are undersized for adequate water service and fire protection.
 Material and energy costs also increase over time, requiring periodic adjustment of rates.

-Finally, water conservation legislation passed by the California Legislature and signed by the Governor in 2009 requires the District to meet specific water use reduction targets by 2020.
-Severe statewide drought conditions led to the state's first-ever mandatory water use reduction regulations in 2015.
-As a result, the District expects a long-term change in water use habits due to existing and future state mandates which will impact District revenues.
-The District's budget-based tiered rate structure has assisted the District to incentivize efficient water use while equitably allocating water supply costs and balancing revenue needs.
+Finally, water conservation legislation passed by the California Legislature and signed by the Governor in 2018 requires the District to meet specific water use reduction targets beginning in 2024.
+District customers have been successful in meeting calls to reduce water use, and we expect a long-term change in our customers' water use habits which will impact District revenues.